Table Of Contents

 Here are a few helpful formulas:

 This method, however, does not show how much you spend to support a specific existing customer.
-Rather, it equalizes customer retention costs across the board, which is grossly inaccurate.
+Instead, it equalizes customer retention costs across the board, which is grossly inaccurate.

 That approach makes it hard to determine your most expensive or least profitable customers.
-In addition, it is difficult to determine what discount rate to offer a customer whose retention cost is low in relation to their revenue.
+In addition, it is challenging to decide on the discount rate to offer a customer whose retention cost is low relative to their revenue.

 A smarter approach is to calculate CRC on a case-by-case basis.